chef/chef-web-docs/themes/docs-new/layouts/shortcodes/ctl_chef_server_restore_options.md

 `-t`, `--timeout`

-:   Set the maximum amount of time in seconds to wait for shell commands (default 600).
-This option should be set to greater than 600 for restores taking longer than 10 minutes.
+:   Set the maximum amount of time in seconds to wait for shell commands.
+Set to greater than 600 for backups that take longer than 10 minutes.
+Default: 600.

 `-h`, `--help`